 When we visited Texas, we were shown a really nice model unit and decided to apply.
 We found out we were accepted when we came back to Florida and got things going quickly after that to move over there.
 When I first saw our apartment, my heart sunk.
 It was the polar opposite to how the model unit looked.
 It had old dark brown carpets, it barely had any natural light, and it had mold, termites, and roaches.
 My anxiety was through the roof constantly.
 We didn’t know it was like this at all, and when we brought it up to the front office, they were defensive and unhelpful.
 To put the icing on the cake, someone smashed our bedroom window on the night of Joel’s birthday.

 My dad was the one who convinced us to start looking elsewhere and not wait until our 13 month lease was up.
 I remember seeing this place we’re in now for the first time and loved it, so we applied and got accepted.
 So, after just two months and on the last day of the month, we terminated the lease and left the old apartment.
+(Quick disclaimer, we wrote up a document detailing how they violated the lease, citing the legal information, so in the end we weren’t held responsible for paying the remainder of the contracts rent.)
 Because of the bug issue, we had to pack and move our entire apartment in one day, since we didn’t feel comfortable leaving the boxes sitting around.
 From morning until night (until AM the next day…) we moved boxes and furniture and carried it all up to the third floor.
 We didn’t have as much furniture as we do now, thankfully, otherwise the move would have been that much more exhausting.
 I thank the Universe that I got my period the next day and not moving day because we would have had to hire movers last minute.

 I remember the incredible relief I felt when we opened the front door and felt air conditioning.
 Unlike the old apartment, the electric was on before we got here.
 After we finished moving everything upstairs we sat on the floor and ate Whataburger on a makeshift cardboard box table in the dining room.
 I think it was around 2 AM so fast food was our only option.